jesscss/jess/examples/README.md

   @include square(50);
 }
 ```
-Note that the above mixin is essentially the same as the JS export!
+The mixin is similar to the JS export.
 In fact, you could have done:
 ```less
 // Notice the import is from a `.jess` file instead of a `.js` file
 @import {square} from './mixins.jess';